A Guide to Physical Therapy for Knee Pain

 The anterior cruciate ligament (ACL) is a major ligament in the knee that connects the thighbone to the shinbone.
 It stabilizes the knee and helps it function smoothly.
 An ACL tear is a common knee injury, especially in athletes.
 It can be caused by a blow to the knee, sudden twisting motion, or landing awkwardly from a jump.
 Symptoms include pain, swelling, and instability.
 Other ligaments or the menisci can easily be involved at the same time with this type of injury as well.

 Knee pain can also be caused by a direct knee blow or a fall injuring the knee.
 This type of injury can result in a bruise, ligamentous sprain/tear (ACL, PCL, LCL, MCL), or fracture to the thighbone, shinbone, or kneecap.
+Outside of a direct impact, overuse can also lead to a stress fracture of the lower leg bones around the knee.

 The patella (kneecap) is a small bone that sits in front of the knee joint.
 It helps stabilize the knee and allows for smooth leg movement.
 A patellar dislocation occurs when the kneecap pops out of place, usually to the outside of the knee.
 It can be caused by a direct blow to the kneecap, a fall onto the knee, and other mechanical challenges related to deep flexion and twisting.
 Some people are at higher risk of dislocation due to having a connective tissue disorder (such as Ehlers-Danlos) or congenital issues that affect kneecap alignment.